-- Lack of staff time to focus on home modality education. - Home training nurse shortages. - Lack of physicians advocating for home dialysis, providing early education to patients, and offering patients the option to start dialysis on a home modality. - Lack of education provided to in-center dialysis staff about home dialysis to develop a "home dialysis" culture at the facility. - Patient resistance to changing modalities due to comfort on in-center dialysis. - Patients do not have the physical space to store supplies or perform dialysis at home.
+- Lack of physicians advocating for home dialysis, providing early education to patients, and offering patients the option to start dialysis on a home modality. - Lack of education provided to in-center dialysis staff about home dialysis to develop a "home dialysis" culture at the facility. - Patient resistance to changing modalities due to comfort with in-center dialysis. - Dialysis facilities' limited contact with patients with chronic kidney disease (CKD) prior to their starting dialysis to provide early modality education. - Patients' lack of physical space to store supplies or perform dialysis at home.